loleik/Advent-of-Code-2023/README.md

 ## Notes
 + Part 2 of days 12, 13, and 15 are not completed.
-+ Neither part of days 16 and 17 are completed.
++ Neither part of day 17 is complete.